Easily identify and block calls from likely scammers with Scam ID and Scam Block.

 For more information about privacy and security, please see our Privacy Center.

 - New FCC standards of STIR (Secure Telephony Identity Revisited) and SHAKEN (Secure Handling of Asserted information using toKENs) have been adapted to help fight scam callers industry-wide.
+T-Mobile’s implementation of these standards is known as “Caller Verified.”

 - Calls marked as verified have an on-screen display when a call has been verified.
 Non-verified calls or calls from customers of other mobile carriers continue to come in as not verified.